The SEN Department Mission

 - Appointments with the SENCo are available at Parents Consultation Evening

-- The SENCo is available by appointment throughout the school year.
+- The SENCo is available by appointment throughout the Academy year.

 How will the Curriculum be matched to my daughter’s needs?

-- All work within the classroom setting is planned in advance at an appropriate level so that all students are able to access the work according to their needs.
+- We advocate an inclusive environment for all students and where possible students are kept in the classroom with their peers with adaptations made to support students with needs.
+All work within the classroom setting is planned in advance at an appropriate level so that all students are able to access the work according to their needs.
 Work may be specific to an individual e.g. for a visually impaired student or for a student with dyslexia.
 Subject teachers are supported by the SENCo to make appropriate differentiation for students with SEN.

-How does the school know how well my daughter is doing?
+How does the Academy know how well my daughter is doing?

 - Subject teachers regularly assess student progress